veyon/docs/admin/access-control-rules.rst

 For a rule to be processed, one or more conditions must apply.

 User is member of group
-    With this condition you can define that either the accessing or the locally logged on user must be a member of a specific group.
-The desired group can be chosen.
+    You can use this condition to specify that either the accessing or the locally logged in user must be a member of a specific group.
+The desired group can be selected.
 If no or only wrong groups are selectable, the *User groups backend* under the general settings for :ref:`ComputerAccessControl` may have to be adjusted.
+Alternatively, a regular expression can be entered to control access from or to certain groups whose names match a certain pattern, e.g. ``/Class 20\d\d-\d\d/`` for the class groups 20NN-NN.

 Computer is located at
     With this condition you can define that either the accessing or the local computer has to be located at a specific location.
-The desired location can be chosen.
+The desired location can be selected.
 If no or only wrong locations are selectable the :ref:`RefNetworkObjectDirectory` has to be adjusted.
+Alternatively, a regular expression can be entered to control access from or to multiple locations whose names match a certain pattern.

 Accessing computer and local computer are at the same location
-    With this condition you can determine that the accessing computer and the local computer have to be located at the same location.
-This can for example be used to prevent teachers from accessing computers in different classroom.
+    You can use this condition to specify that the accessing computer and the local computer must be in the same location.
+This can be used, for example, to prevent teachers from accessing computers outside their own classroom.

 .. _AccessingComputerIsLocalhost: